PythonRSAS/pythonrsas.github.io/_posts/2022-01-07-3-Python-R-SAS-Input-Output.md

 ```
 <span class="coding">dask.dataframe()</span>: A [Dask DataFrame](https://docs.dask.org/en/stable/dataframe.html) is a large parallel DataFrame composed of many smaller pandas DataFrames, split along the index.
 These pandas DataFrames may live on disk for larger-than-memory computing on a single machine, or on many different machines in a cluster.
 One Dask DataFrame operation triggers many operations on the constituent pandas DataFrames.

+> Advantage: most functions used with pandas can also be used with dask.
 See some examples [here](https://examples.dask.org/dataframe.html).

-> Most functions used with pandas can also be used with dask.

 [datatable](https://datatable.readthedocs.io/en/latest/) is made for  big 2D data frames, up to 100GB).
 It supports out-of-memory datasets.
 The Python <span class="coding">datatable</span> tries to mimic R's <span class="coding">data.table</span>, but does not have all the functions associated with R's <span class="coding">data.table</span> yet.